 2019 – the range of waste processed at TDP-2 plants was replenished with sludge of sewage treatment plants.
 This type of waste required a rethinking of the processing technology.
 The reactor was split up into zones (drying zone – pyrolysis zone).
 IPEC obtained a patent for equipment and technologies in the territories of the countries of the Eurasian Union, where continuous pyrolysis is recognized as innovative.
 The leaders of the oil industry (ROSNEFT, Gazprom Neft) equip the fields under development with TDP-2 complexes that supports the switch to the advanced technologies of pitless drilling recommended by the Government of the Russian Federation.The IPEC Thermal Decomposition Plant (TDP) is an efficient and cost-effective way of waste processing.
 The plant dimensions and the fastening points fully correspond to the dimensions of the 40 ft. container to deliver the plant by ordinary cargo transport.
 The plant operates on fuel formed as a result of processing.
 In addition, the destruction process releases heat for production space heating.
 All this makes the Thermal Decomposition Plant one of the best technologies of recycling organic waste of industrial enterprises and oil fields.

 2020 – the model range of TDP-2 continuous operating plants was supplemented with a fundamentally new model: a rotating pyrolysis reactor for plastics waste recycling.
 This system makes it possible to achieve a much better distribution of the reaction mass over the reactor space and a more uniform and stable thermal decomposition process.
-We also introduced a new unit – a catalytic column – which prevents paraffinization of the resulting fuel.
-The feedstock capacity of the unit is 1000 kg per hour.
+We also introduced a new unit –

 The IPEC Thermal Decomposition Plant (TDP) is an efficient and cost-effective way of waste processing.
 The plant dimensions and the fastening points fully correspond to the dimensions of the 40 ft. container to deliver the plant by ordinary cargo transport.
 The plant operates on fuel formed as a result of processing.
 In addition, the destruction process releases heat for production space heating.
 All this makes the Thermal Decomposition Plant one of the best technologies of recycling organic waste of industrial enterprises and oil fields.